Ask ABK6 Cognac, Ackerman & Ruinart, how they converted their wines into artworks10 min read

 Although, 1945 was a date to remember in the further connection of these two galaxies, when the front label of a famous Médoc Premier Cru from the Château Mouton-Rothschild was offered to a different contemporary artist, every year.
 Among them, the Millesime 1973 was borrowed from Picasso, as an homage to this artist who died that same year.
 But the list of artists is long, and just for this domain… Counting on Georges Braque, Pierre Alechinsky, Marc Chagall, Andy Warhol, Paul Delvaux, Keith Haring and even Balthus whose too erotic label was banned in the prudish United States, where, as a sign of protest, the bottle was sold there without any label.

-In this topic, we would have look on different kinds of artistic conceptions in this wide world of wine, whatever if it’s a sparkling wine like Ackerman, a Cognac like AKB6 and Champagne such as Mailly and Ruinart.
-By Alex Plato
+In this topic, we would have look on different kinds of artistic conceptions in this wide world of wine, whatever if it’s a sparkling wine like Ackerman, a Cognac like AKB6 and champagnes such as Ruinart.
+By AP

 We start our artistic wines tour with the brand new creation of the ABK6 Artist Collection Cognac developed by the Domaines Francis Abécassis, and this in connection with our future article about Cognacs!